Bilingirl

 Chika Yoshida (吉田 ちか, Yoshida Chika), also known as Bilingirl (バイリンガール) or Bilingirl Chika, is a Japanese YouTuber.
 Since 2011, Yoshida has been producing videos on YouTube where she gives casual English lessons to Japanese people.
-As of 2025, she has over 1.6 million subscribers on her YouTube channel.
+As of 2026, she has 1.58 million subscribers on her YouTube channel.

 Early life

 Born in Nagasaki Prefecture, Japan, Yoshida moved to the United States when she was in her first year of elementary school due to her father's job transfer, and she grew up in Anacortes, Washington.
 She attended a Japanese school every week from elementary to high school, where she was classmates with actor Kei Hosogai.
 After graduating from high school, Yoshida enrolled at the University of Washington in 2003, where she majored in business and attended the Foster School of Business, and she graduated in 2007.
 After spending 16 years in the United States, she moved back to Japan, where she worked as a business consultant for an American company at their Japanese branch.
 From 2010 to 2012, she briefly opened a nail salon in Ginza as a side business.